Here are some ideas to consider to build your very own re-charge station to re-fuel yourself throughout your day.

 Get up and go to the loo when you need to.

 Don’t hold on, or do 'just one more thing'.
 The moment you respond to your body your nervous system relaxes a bit because your body is being listened to and it doesn't need to speak louder to get you to pay attention!
-Walking to the bathroom/restroom/toilet is part of re-connecting with your body so bring your focus to see if your shoulders are perhaps, they are up by your ears or you may notice that are feeling more tense than you had realised.
-See how many thoughts are racing through your head and if, perhaps, you are berating yourself for not doing that 'just one more thing' or if you are appreciating that you are listening to your body and re-fuelling rather than getting consumed by the demands of your job which leave you on empty at the end of the day.
+Walking to the bathroom/restroom/toilet is part of re-connecting with your body.
+You can use this opportunity to bring your focus to see how your shoulders are; perhaps they are up by your ears, or you may notice that they are feeling more tense than you had realised.
+Observe how many thoughts may be racing through your head and if, perhaps, you are berating yourself for not doing that 'just one more thing' or if you are appreciating that you are listening to your body and re-fuelling rather than getting consumed by the demands of your job, which leave you on empty at the end of the day.

 Take a moment to breathe

-You have given yourself this moment, you have made space in the day to respond to a bodily function, you have honoured your body's message, therefore take a moment to appreciate it.
-Take your time, use the cubicle if it is an option, notice if you close or slam the cubicle door, how you flush.
-Make space to feel your breath going in and out of your nose, feel the temperature on the way in and on the way out.
-Look in your eyes in the mirror, remind yourself that this is a moment of space that you have chosen to offer yourself.
+You have given yourself a moment, you have made space in the day to respond to a bodily function, you have honoured your body's message, therefore take a minute to appreciate it.
+Take your time.
+Using going to the loo as an example, notice whether you choose to close or slam the cubicle door, or how you flush.
+Make space during these moments you are away from your desk to feel your breath going in and out of your nose, feel the temperature on the way in and on the way out.
+Look in your eyes in the mirror and remind yourself that this is a moment of space you have chosen to offer yourself.
 Walk back to your desk re-connecting again to your body and check if your shoulders are the same or perhaps your body is less tense.
 Appreciate that you offered yourself that moment and feel how prepared you are now to complete your work.